Leadership Principles and Building Resilient Teams with the McChrystal Group

 Be aware that these critical behaviors are essential factors of success.
 Which is most challenging for your team?

-Project confidence: When confidence is felt within, it gets projected outwardly.
+When confidence is felt within, it gets projected outwardly.
 But real confidence doesn’t mean oversimplifying the answers to difficult questions; it isn’t wild-eyed optimism without grounding in truth or reality.
 Projecting confidence means empowerment, but it also means realism and boundaries.
 When your team has this kind of authentic confidence in the mission, it will ensure that everyone stays the course.

 “You must never confuse faith that you will prevail in the end—which you can never afford to lose—with the discipline to confront the most brutal facts of your current reality, whatever they might be.” — Admiral James Stockdale.

-Prioritize relationships: Building resilient teams rely on relationships.
+Building resilient teams rely on relationships.
 But we know relationships are hard even though they are the sinews that hold an organization together.
 When there is a sense of teamwork across the board, everyone lifts each other up.
 It’s imperative to create a sense of “we are all in this together” by reducing distance between front-line staff and leadership.
 In order to do this, there must be awareness of front-line issues at every level, shared recognition and achievements, and open lines of communication.

-Plan for recovery.
 Are you in it for the long haul?
 A resilient team has to be.
 Just answering yes to this is the first, humongous step in your plan for recovery.
 There are bound to be setbacks, perhaps even crises.
 But a resilient, agile team that has laid the groundwork for stability can respond and adapt.
 When stress hormones go off, people’s thinking narrows – so the plan for recovery must be clear.
 Promote short-term goals, then demonstrate progress against that recovery plan.